 What to do in Siena: Gaze happily at the Piazza del Campo, the stunning town square where a medieval horse race called the Palio de Siena is held twice every summer (July 2 and August 16).
 In this centuries-old tradition riders risk life and limb to careen around the piazza bareback while wearing the colours of their contrade (the neighbourhood they are representing).

 Whosever horse gets around the Piazza del Campo 3 times first wins – whether the rider is still on it or not.
-(And, if you’re taking me up on my hot springs recommendation, you can stay at Terme di Petriolo, which is about 20 kilometres south.)
+(And, if you you agree that one of the top things to do in Tuscany is visit a hot springs resort, you can stay at Terme di Petriolo, which is about 20 kilometres south.)

 What to do in Tuscany activity 5: Cycle

 The solution is to go to the lovely walled city of Lucca, where you can rent a bicycle and ride around on top of the city’s Renaissance walls.
-Cycling the walls of Lucca is so much fun, just thinking about it makes me fall in love with Tuscany all over again … you know, if I were a man and Tuscany was a woman and I was dating her.
+Cycling the walls of Lucca is so much fun and one of the top things to do there, and just thinking about it makes me fall in love with Tuscany all over again … you know, if I were a man and Tuscany was a woman and I was dating her.

 So go to Tuscany and fall in love with it for yourself – it will be the start of a beautiful relationship (and possibly the end of your old one).

-Read more about Top Destinations in Europe to Visit
+Bet more Europe travel ideas at Top Destinations in Europe to Visit.